bjellesma/Notes/books/atomic_habits.md

 3. Make it difficult
 * If a habit has enough friction, then we won't do it.
 For example, if we want to watch less tv, unplug the tv after each use and only plug it back in if you can say out loud the name of the show you want to watch.
 This sets up enough friction to make it inconvenient.
 *
+4. Make it unsatisying - make an accountability partner shame you if you don't do a habit.
+Going further, you can even sign a contract to make the habit more dire if missed.